pkmedu/AnalyzeMEPS/README.md

-This is a public repository hosted by Pradip K. Muhuri who is currently employed with the Center for Financing, Access and Cost Trends (CFACT), Agency for Healthcare Research and Quality (AHRQ), Department of Health and Human Services.
+This is a public repository hosted by Pradip K. Muhuri, PhD at the Center for Financing, Access and Cost Trends (CFACT), Agency for Healthcare Research and Quality (AHRQ), Department of Health and Human Services.

 Materials contained here may supplement those posted to
 <https://github.com/HHS-AHRQ/MEPS> - an official git repository maintained by